 Become a Pregnancy Podcast Premium member or log in to access all articles and episodes ad-free.

 Pregnancy is a time of significant emotional and physical changes.
 You may be coping with challenging symptoms like morning sickness or feeling anxious about giving birth and stepping into motherhood.
-In difficult moments, it’s easy to focus on the negatives and become overwhelmed by stress and worry.
+In difficult moments, it is easy to focus on the negatives and become overwhelmed.
 This is especially true if you are navigating pregnancy for the first time and do not have the experience to guide you in what to expect.

-However, there’s so much to be grateful for, even amid these challenges.
+Even amid the challenges, there is so much to be grateful for.
 Simply having the opportunity to experience pregnancy is a gift worth appreciating.
 That said, gratitude doesn’t mean ignoring the difficult aspects of your journey.
 It’s okay to acknowledge when things are hard.
-At the same time, taking a moment to focus on the positive aspects can help provide balance and perspective.
-Perhaps, even making the journey a little easier to navigate.
-Let’s explore what gratitude is, what the scientific evidence shows on its effect, and how you can incorporate it into your life.
+At the same time, taking a moment to focus on the positive aspects can help provide balance and perspective, and make the journey a little easier to navigate.

 What is Gratitude?